-15. Restructuring
+13. Restructuring

-In February 2013, the Company adopted a plan to restructure the operations of Emergent Product Development UK Limited ("EPDU") and OETC due to the results of the Phase IIb clinical trial for the Company's tuberculosis vaccine product candidate.
-The Company completed this restructuring as of June 30, 2013, except for the payment of certain termination benefit obligations that remain payable as of December 31, 2013.
+In February 2013, the Company adopted a plan to restructure the operations of Emergent Product Development UK Limited ("EPDU") and OETC due to the results of the Phase 2b clinical trial for the Company's tuberculosis vaccine product candidate.
+The Company completed this restructuring in 2013.
 The restructuring plan included a headcount reduction of 14 employees at EPDU, the termination of a facility lease, and the impairment of leasehold improvements and equipment.
 These costs, which are included in selling, general and administrative expense in the Company's statement of operations and are included within the Biosciences segment, are detailed below: